qubvel-org/segmentation_models.pytorch/README.md

 model = smp.Unet(
     encoder_name="resnet34",        # choose encoder, e.g. mobilenet_v2 or efficientnet-b7
-    encoder_weights="imagenet",     # use `imagenet` pretreined weights for encoder initialization in_channels=1,                  # model input channels (1 for grayscale images, 3 for RGB, etc.) classes=3,                      # model output channels (number of classes in your dataset) )
+    encoder_weights="imagenet",     # use `imagenet` pretrained weights for encoder initialization in_channels=1,                  # model input channels (1 for grayscale images, 3 for RGB, etc.) classes=3,                      # model output channels (number of classes in your dataset) )
 ```
  - see [table](#architectires) with available model architectures
- - see [table](#encoders) with avaliable encoders and its corresponding weights
+ - see [table](#encoders) with available encoders and their corresponding weights

 #### 2. Configure data preprocessing